 Our directors and executive officers are encouraged to be Autodesk stockholders through participation in our stock option plans.
-The Board of Directors has established voluntary stock ownership guidelines for our directors and executive officers designed to encourage long-term stock ownership in Autodesk and more closely link their interests with those of our other stockholders.
+For fiscal 2012, the Board monitored voluntary stock ownership guidelines for our directors and executive officers designed to encourage long-term stock ownership in Autodesk and more closely link their interests with those of our other stockholders.
 These guidelines provide that, within a four-year period, executive officers should attain an investment position in Autodesk stock equal to a fixed number of shares, depending on the individual's scope of responsibilities, and directors should attain an investment position in Autodesk stock of at least 5,000 shares.
-The Board of Directors reviews progress against these guidelines annually and updates them as appropriate.
-See "Executive Compensation-Compensation Discussion and Analysis" below for additional information regarding the Company's voluntary stock ownership guidelines.
+Beginning in fiscal 2013, the Board resolved to transition the voluntary guidelines to mandatory holding requirements for executive officers and directors.
+The new requirement for stock holdings provides that, within a four-year period, executive officers should attain an investment position in Autodesk stock equal to a fixed number of shares, depending on the individual's scope of responsibilities, and directors should attain an investment position in Autodesk stock of at least 10,000 shares within the same period.
+The Board reviews progress against these guidelines and requirements annually and updates them as appropriate.
+See "Executive Compensation-Compensation Discussion and Analysis" below for additional information regarding the Company's stock ownership guidelines.

-Independence of the Board of Directors
+Independence of the Board

-The Board of Directors has determined that, with the exception of Carl Bass, our Chief Executive Officer and President, all of its members are "independent directors" as that term is defined in the listing standards of

-The NASDAQ Stock Market.
+The Board has determined that, with the exception of Carl Bass, our President and Chief Executive Officer, all of its members are "independent directors" as that term is defined in the listing standards of The NASDAQ Stock Market.
 Such independence definition includes a series of objective tests, including that the director is not an employee of the Company and has not engaged in various types of business dealings with the Company.
-In addition, as further required by the NASDAQ listing standards, the Board of Directors has made a subjective determination as to each independent director that no relationships exist which, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In addition, as further required by the NASDAQ listing standards, the Board has made a subjective determination as to each independent director that no relationships exist which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.